par259/toxin_potency_over_concentration/README.md

 # toxin_potency_over_concentration
-This readme file was generated on 2025-12-02 by Paola Rubiano-Buitrago
+This readme file was generated on 2025-12-02 by Paola Rubiano-Buitrago, and corresponds to the content of the zip folder, in this project

 #GENERAL INFORMATION